 - Ample storage

 If this is your first radio, the FT-857D is a wonderful option to buy on the market.
 It has an easy to learn the menu, so you don’t have to waste hours fumbling to look for the right controls for this device.
 Thus, beginners will find this radio useful when they’re out on the road as this is one of the most reliable ham radios for beginners.

 However, some consumers had issues with the designed controllers of the device.
 They stated that they are too heavy for smaller fingers.
 If this is an issue for you, take time to slowly press onto the switches to get used to it.

 This radio transmits in HAM bands only, comes with everything installed and has a metal rack support.
 Once you buy the Yaesu FT-87D, you’ll have a responsive radio that can keep you satisfied if you need HQ communication.

-After reading our reviews, do you still need some advice when looking for a great radio?
+After reading our list and reviews, do you still need some advice when looking for a great radio?
 Discover how in this section!

-If you need a radio for emergency communications, it is best to get one that has a two-meter ham band.
+If you need a radio for emergency communications, it is advised to get one that has a two-meter ham band.
 This radio has 440 MHz which you can make use of.
 There are some alternative band features that you should look into.
-Another radio is a dual-band radio, which allows you to use two frequencies at once.
+Another radio is a dual band radio, which allows you to use two frequencies at once.

 If you’re using your radio in dim or nighttime environments, you should buy a new radio that has a backlit display.
 Remember, accidents and emergencies are more likely to occur during the night.
 If you run out of power, then you’ll have to use it in the dark.
 Get a radio that allows you to customize the power during the daytime or when you don’t need it.